-According to the 2018 bi-annual edition of a market study by UNIFE, the Association of the European Rail Industry, the accessible global market for railway products and services was more than \$100 billion and was expected to grow at a compounded annual growth rate of 2.6% through 2023.
-It is currently uncertain how the COVID-19 pandemic will negatively impact these annual growth rate expectations.
-The three largest geographic markets, which represented about 80% of the total accessible market, were Europe, North America and Asia Pacific.
-UNIFE projected above-average growth rates in North America, Latin America and Africa/Middle East, with Asia Pacific and Europe growing at about the industry average.
-UNIFE said trends such as urbanization and increasing mobility, deregulation, investments in new technologies, energy and environmental issues, and increasing government support continue to drive investment.
-The largest product segments of the market were rolling stock, services and infrastructure, which represent almost 90% of the accessible market.
-UNIFE projected spending on turnkey management projects and infrastructure to grow at above-average rates.
-UNIFE estimated that the global installed base of diesel and electric locomotives was about 114,800 units, with about 33% in Asia Pacific, about 26% in North America and about 18% in Russia-CIS (Commonwealth of Independent States).
+According to the 2020 bi-annual edition of a market study by UNIFE, the Association of the European Rail Industry, the accessible global market for railway products and services is more than \$120 billion and is expected to grow at a compounded annual growth rate of 2.3% through 2025.
+As the longterm effects of COVID-19 are still uncertain.
+UNIFE included a second, less likely scenario in which the recovery is more moderate.
+This alternative scenario shows a compounded annual growth rate of 0.9% through 2025 for the total accessible market.
+The three largest geographic markets, which represented about 85% of the total accessible market, were Europe, North America, and Asia Pacific.
+UNIFE projected above-average growth rates in Latin America, Eastern Europe, North America, and Africa-Middle East, with the more mature markets of Western Europe, North America, and Asia Pacific accounting for the largest share of absolute growth.
+UNIFE said trends such as urbanization, digitalization, legislative action and government support, and an increased focus on energy and environmental issues continue to drive investment.
+The largest product segments of the market were rolling stock. services, and infrastructure, which represent almost 90% of the accessible market.
+UNIFE projected spending growth in all product segments, with turnkey management projects, rolling stock, and infrastructure to grow the fastest.
+UNIFE estimated that the global installed base of diesel and electric locomotives was about 118,200 units, with about 32% in Asia Pacific, about 25% in North America, and about 18% in Russia-CIS (Commonwealth of Independent States).
 Wabtec estimates that about 2,900 new locomotives were delivered worldwide in 2019.
-UNIFE estimated the global installed base of freight cars was about 5.1 million, with about 33% in North America, about 26% in Asia Pacific and about 24% in Russia-CIS.
+UNIFE estimated the global installed base of freight cars was about 5.2 million, with about 35% in North America, about 24% in Russia-CIS, and about 24% in Asia Pacific.
 Wabtec estimates that about 174,000 new freight cars were delivered worldwide in 2019.
-UNIFE estimated the global installed base of passenger transit vehicles to be about 600,000 units, with about 45% in Asia Pacific, about 33% in Europe and about 12% in Russia-CIS.
+UNIFE estimated the global installed base of passenger transit vehicles to be about 620,000 units, with about 45% in Asia Pacific, about 31% in Europe, and about 10% in Russia-CIS.
 Wabtec estimates that about 35,000 new passenger transit vehicles were ordered worldwide in 2019.

 In Europe, the majority of the rail system serves the passenger transit market, which is expected to continue growing as energy and environmental policies encourage continued investment in public mass transit and modal shift from car to rail, albeit this growth may be stunted in the near-term as a result of the COVID-19 outbreak.
-According to UNIFE, France, Germany and the United Kingdom were the largest Western European transit markets, representing almost two-thirds of industry spending in the European Union.
-UNIFE projected the accessible Western European rail market to grow at about 2.3% annually, led by investments in new rolling stock in France and Germany.
-About 75% of freight traffic in Europe is hauled by truck, while rail accounts for about 20%.
+According to UNIFE, Germany, France, and the United Kingdom were the largest Western European transit markets, representing about two-thirds of industry spending in the European Union.
+UNIFE projected the accessible Western European rail market to grow at about 2.0% annually, led by investments in new rolling stock in France and Germany.
+About 75% of freight traffic in Europe is hauled by truck, while rail accounts for about 19%.
 The largest freight markets in Europe are Germany, Poland and the United Kingdom.
 In recent years, the European Commission has adopted a series of measures designed to increase the efficiency of the European rail network by standardizing operating rules and certification requirements.
 UNIFE believes that adoption of these measures should have a positive effect on ridership and investment in public transportation over time.